AOEpeople/aoe_technology_radar/README.md

 If you want to change core functionality of the radar, you can clone this repository and put your radar's markdown-files, config.json and about.md in the `data` folder.
-Run `npm run build:data` to parse the markdown files and create a `data.json` and then run `npm run dev` to start the development server, which will be available at `http://localhost:3000`.
+Run `npm run build:data` to parse the markdown files and create a `data.json` and then run `npm run dev` to start the development server, which will be available at `http://localhost:3000/techradar` or the path you specified via `basePath`.